codecliff/PhotoGlimmer/README.md

 Follow these steps to install dependencies and run PhotoGlimmer :

-1. Create a python environment with python 3.8/3.9
+1. Create a python environment , preferably with python 3.10 to 3.12
 2. Activate this environment
-3. Install requirements as above
+3. Install requirements from requirements.txt
 4. Then-
     * `git clone https://github.com/codecliff/PhotoGlimmer.git`
     * `cd PhotoGlimmer`